...A Touch of French New Wave "Love with the Proper Stranger"

 Angie professes she doesn’t want anything from Rocky – just the name of a doctor.
 He obliges, and even helps with money for the procedure.
 But when their abortion plan hits a snag, in one of the most disturbing and riveting scenes ever caught on film, particularly because it’s so “real” and a sign of 1960s times – viewers truly become concerned for this “anti-couple’s” fate.
 They’ve entered some dark territory.

-Still, fast-forward to the dinner scene toward the end of the movie.
+Still, fast-forward to the dinner scene at the film's finale.
 Angie is cooking dinner for Rocky in her sweet new mini “matchbox” apartment, and he brings her flowers, and she pours him a drink.
 Rocky cutely corrects Angie's innocence in drink-making, using her nickname.
 “Zelda... scotch and tonic?
 Noooo.”
 Viewers giggle, possibly finding it difficult to imagine they’re watching the same abortion-heavy movie as before.
 Sidebar – the romantic chemistry between Natalie Wood and Steve McQueen in this dinner scene is AMAZING.
 How hot and steamy!